nearform/openshift-ansible/reference-architecture/aws-ansible/README.md

 The default region is us-east-1 but can be changed when running the ose-on-aws script by specifying --region=us-west-2 for example.
 The region must contain at least 3 Availability Zones.

 ### AMI ID
-The AMI ID may need to change if the AWS IAM account does not have access to the Red Hat Cloud Access gold image, another OS such as CentOs is deployed, or if deploying outside of the us-east-1 region.
+The AMI ID may need to change if the AWS IAM account does not have access to the Red Hat Cloud Access gold image, another OS such as CentOS is deployed, or if deploying outside of the us-east-1 region.

 ### Containerized Installation
 Specifying the configuration trigger --containerized=true will install and run OpenShift services in containers.
 Both Atomic Host and RHEL can run OpenShift in containers.
 When using Atomic Host the version of docker must be 1.10 or greater and the configuration trigger --containerized=true must be used or OpenShift will not operate as expected.